ahtshamjutt91/easycpanel/README.md

 ## Description:
-If you are a new cPanel user and or an experienced Linux System Admin or Web Hosting provider who offers cPanel Servers and want to save time, this script is for you.
+If you are a new cPanel user, an experienced Linux System Admin or Web Hosting provider who offers cPanel Servers and want to save time, this script is for you.
-This Bash Script can install cPanel, configure it, optimize it and harden the server security.
-Just run this script on a CentOS Server and this Script will take care of all the required cPanel Server Tasks.
+This Bash Script can install, configure, optimize  cPanel and solidify the server security.
+Just run this script on a CentOS Server and this Script will take care the rest of cPanel Server Tasks.

 ## Requirements: